-Indigo Gem Honeyberry features subtle buttery yellow flowers along the branches in early spring.
+Honeybee Honeyberry features subtle buttery yellow flowers along the branches from late winter to early spring.
 It has green deciduous foliage.
 The narrow leaves do not develop any appreciable fall colour.
-It features an abundance of magnificent blue berries in late spring.
+It features an abundance of magnificent deep purple berries with powder blue overtones from late spring to early summer.